ireneweng/file-converter-cli/README.md

 `> ./convert {input file} {output file}`

 ### Built-in Support
-To add built-in support for more file formats, a user can add conversion functions to the main `FileConverter` class in `file_converter.py`.\
+To add built-in support for more file formats, a user can add conversion functions to `file_converter.py`.\
 Function names must follow this naming convention: `{input file type}_to_{output file type}`\
 For example: `json_to_yaml`